Stable Systems with Power Law Conditions for Poisson Hail: Behaviors around the Critical Curve

 \subsection{Unstable Models in Regions II, III and Constructing Unstable Models in Region IV}

-The proof of Theorem \ref{thm: unstable models in II, III, IV} is similar to that in section 5 of \cite{18FKM}. \edtt{It is an application of the graphical construction and \edtf{the} Law of Large Numbers for independent random variables.} \edt{We will investigate any generic model in regions II and III, $\{\beta< d\}$, and also construct an unstable model in region IV$=\{\alpha\beta>d,0\leq \alpha<1\}$.} We will investigate the growth of $\tilde{W}(t,\edtt{\mathbf{0}})$ by considering workloads from space-time boxes of the form $I_{k,n}=[-2^k,2^k]^d \times [2n 2^{k\xi}, 2(n+1)2^{k \xi}]$ for positive integers $n$, $k$ and some choices of $\xi$ \edtfff{according to region}.
-The number of jobs in these boxes are Poisson random variables.
-They are independent if boxes are disjoint \edtff{(in space-time)}, and are identically distributed if the volumes of boxes are the same.
-By normalizing $\lambda=1$, \edtfff{(the method is independent of choice of $\lambda$)} we will see that the probability that the workload \edtfff{"from a box $I_{k,1}$"} is at least $l 2^{k\xi}$ (for any $l>0$) converges to $1$ as $k$ goes to infinity, which implies that $\tilde{W}(t,\edtt{\mathbf{0}})$ is not tight and the system is unstable.
+The proof of Theorem \ref{thm: unstable models in II, III, IV} is similar to that in section 5 of \cite{18FKM}. \edtt{It is an application of the graphical construction and \edtf{the} Law of Large Numbers for independent random variables.} \edt{We investigate any generic model in regions II and III, $\{\beta< d\}$, and also construct an unstable model in region IV$=\{\alpha\beta>d,0\leq \alpha<1\}$.}